prooph/event-store/README.md

 Features can provide additional functionality like publishing persisted events on an event bus or validate events before they are stored.
 ProophEventStore ships with different strategies to organize event streams and a base repository implementation for event sourced aggregate roots.
 Each aggregate repository can work with another stream strategy to offer you maximum flexibility.

+# Installation

+You can install ProophEventStore via composer by adding `"prooph/event-store": "~3.0"` as requirement to your composer.json.

 # Available Persistence Adapters